canonical/cloud-init/doc/rtd/reference/cli.rst

     v1
     vendordata

-Here are a few examples of how to query standardised meta-data from clouds:
+Here are a few examples of how to query standardized meta-data from clouds:

 .. code-block:: shell-session